-The road trip of discovery is an uniquely American thing.
-Living as an American abroad, I miss American junk food and the endless stream of road.
+The road trip of discovery is a uniquely American thing.
+Living as an American abroad, I miss American junk food and the endless stream of roads.
 That untouchable horizon, the promise of new people, ventures, even a new self to be scooped up and carried.
-1

-Kalman exists in questions.
-The best questions, the obvious questions buried under niceties, boredom and hate.
+Kalman exists in question.
+The best questions, the obvious questions buried under niceties, boredom, and hate.
 Questions about the complexity of the American spirit, as summarized by American novelist Marilynne Robinson in her elegy for American democracy.

 We have entered into a period of rationalist purgation.
 Rationalism and reason are antonyms, the first fixed and incurious, the second open and inductive.
 Rationalism is forever settled on one model of reality; reason tends toward an appraising interest in things as they come.